Witnessing protests in your city? Share your photos with CNN iReport.

 Protesters 'die in'

-At New York City's Grand Central Station, protesters Tuesday night re-enacted the chokehold that killed Eric Garner, laid on the ground and chanted.
+At New York's Grand Central Terminal on Tuesday night, protesters re-enacted the chokehold that killed the elder Garner and then laid on the ground and chanted.

 "There's a lot of racial profiling going on within the system," he said as protesters chanted behind him.